 Have you been thinking about getting married in Jamaica?
-In this post you’ll find our favorite beaches and resorts plus a list of requirements you’ll need to make your destination wedding in Jamaica legal and binding.
-No matter what your exotic destination wedding fantasy, you can find it in the Caribbean’s third largest island… From over seven miles of beaches in Negril, to diving reefs or waterfall climbs in Ocho Rios.
+In this post, you’ll find our favorite beaches and resorts plus a list of requirements you’ll need to make your destination wedding in Jamaica legal and binding.
+No matter what your exotic destination wedding fantasy, you can find it in the Caribbean’s third-largest island… From over seven miles of beaches in Negril to diving reefs or waterfall climbs in Ocho Rios.

 Getting married in Jamaica can be an amazing experience you and your guests will never forget.
 That’s because culture abounds in the birthplace of Bob Marley, reggae music, and Jamaican jerk chicken.
 With so much beauty and culture, you might not give it a second thought but there are some things to consider before you set a date.
 Avoid the months of June – November since that’s hurricane season in Jamaica.

 Most large resorts have in-house coordinators who can help you plan every detail, but if you’re getting married in a Jamaica villa or a smaller resort, you should hire a local planner who knows the lay of the land and can help everything run smoothly.
-See my resource section below for a link to wedding planners in Jamaica.

 Great Beaches and Resorts for a Destination Wedding in Jamaica